Topic: Ferries

 Written on July 28, 2018 at 9:45 am, by

 WSF is excited to announce that we officially took delivery of our fourth 144-car ferry, Suquamish, late yesterday, July 26, from shipbuilder Vigor.
 Following outfitting, sea trials and crew training, the new Olympic Class ferry is scheduled to begin carrying passenger this fall.
-Suquamish will operate on the Mukilteo/Clinton route in the summer and will serve as a Continue Reading
+Suquamish will operate on the Mukilteo/Clinton route in the summer and will serve as Continue Reading

 For the love of our ferries…